-Research practices at Aurora College will uphold principles that maintain Indigenous data sovereignty, such as the National Inuit Strategy of Research Priority Area 4, CARE, and the First Nations Principles of OCAP.
+Research practices at Aurora College will uphold principles that maintain Indigenous data sovereignty, such as the National Inuit Strategy of Research Priority Area 4, CARE, Principles of Ethical Métis Research, and the First Nations Principles of OCAP[®].
 In addition, Aurora College recognizes that research by and with Indigenous peoples must be governed by the specific and unique knowledge, practices, and needs of individual Indigenous communities and that these communities have the right to control and access data for or about them.